-Why?
-Scoring (examples to be deleted) Justification for scoring (examples to be deleted) g.
-Establish timing of distributions according to other activities people engage in, for example, women may not find the time to go to distribution/pay out points early or late as they have chores at home or there are increased risks moving around late in the day. ccess to markets and services nimum: Needs and market assessments include questions on everyone's safe access followed up by analysis and integration of mitigation measures.
-For example: a.
-Top up the cash grant to ensure transport is afforded. b.
-Advice to groups on how to reduce protection risks, for example on which are the safest and most accessible routes to be used by women and girls, such as to markets.
-This can be followed up by establishing protection committees that can monitor routes or escort specific at-risk groups in high-risk areas. c.
-Physical access for persons with disabilities to vendors, markets and services points has been assessed and taken into consideration.
-Persons with disabilities, who may need assistance, receive help to carry materials from distribution points and marketplaces. d.
-Distribution points and local marketplaces are within maximum five kilometres of a recipient's home. e.
-If engaging in livelihoods support, ensure that assessments also account for everyone's safe access as vendors in markets. f.
-Check if any groups may not have safe access to markets due to social factors (e.g. due to ethnicity, marginalised groups) and implement mitigation measures.
+- a.
+Needs and market assessments include questions on everyone's safe access followed up by analysis and integration of mitigation measures.
+For example: - Top up the cash grant to ensure transport is afforded. - Advice to groups on how to reduce protection risks, for example on which are the safest and most accessible routes to be used by women and girls, such as to markets.
+This can be followed up by establishing protection committees that can monitor routes or escort specific at-risk groups in high-risk areas. - Physical access for persons with disabilities to vendors, markets and services points has been assessed and taken into consideration.
+Persons with disabilities, who may need assistance, receive help to carry materials from distribution points and marketplaces. - Distribution points and local marketplaces are within maximum five kilometres of a recipient's home. - If engaging in livelihoods support, ensure that assessments also account for everyone's safe access as vendors in markets. - Check if any groups may not have safe access to markets due to social factors (e.g. due to ethnicity, marginalised groups) and implement mitigation measures.

 To ensure that all people are safe in accessing markets or services to cater for their needs and that interventions using CVA do not introduce any new risks to those targeted.

-Nothing/limited actions have been done but does not meet the Minimum criteria Minimum: A □ PA ⊠ NA □ N/A □ The Trader's Union was engaged to set-up protection measures in the markets including a ramp to one section and a bathroom for female vendors.
-Mi a. ccess to Financial Service Providers (FSPs) and pay out points nimum: Ensure that pay-out points are adapted or designed in such a way that everyone can access them, especially persons with physical, sensory and intellectual disabilities, the illiterate and older people.
-Ensure everyone's safe access to location of FSP if moving to a pay-out point.
-Ensure monitoring around FSP pay-out points to mitigate any risks of abuse by private sector FSPs or any protection risks around the pay-out point.
-To ensure that people do not face any risks or barriers to receive their cash transfers.
-Nothing/limited actions have been done but does not meet the Minimum criteria Minimum: A PA NA N/A Volunteers are engaged to monitor and support around pay out points during transfer period.
-FSPs were trained on PSEA and signed the code-of-conduct.
+4. Safe access to Financial Service Providers (FSPs) and pay out points

+- a.
+Ensure that pay-out points are adapted or designed in such a way that everyone can access them, especially persons with physical, sensory and intellectual disabilities, the illiterate and older people. - b.
+Ensure everyone's safe access to location of FSP if moving to a pay-out point. - c.
+Ensure monitoring around FSP pay-out points to mitigate any risks of abuse by private sector FSPs or any protection risks around the pay-out point. - d.
+Ensure support to recipients at pay-out points through volunteers and NS staff, especially for those with limited financial and digital literacy. - e.
+Ensure that FSPs are trained and understand the humanitarian principles and our approach to working with affected communities.
+Ideally, FSPs are asked to sign our Code of Conduct. - f.
+Ensure that FSPs have female staff available or advocate for an uptake of this.